wp-plugins/add-to-any/README.txt

 In `footer.php` place the following line of code just before the `</body>` line:
 `<?php wp_footer(); ?>`

+= Is there a shortcode for sharing? =

+Yes, you can place your sharing buttons exactly where you want them by inserting the following shortcode in a post or page:
+`[addtoany]`

+You can also customize the shared URL like so:
+`[addtoany url="http://www.example.com/page.html" title="Some Example Page"]`

+= For Facebook sharing, how can I set the thumbnail image and description Facebook uses? =

+Facebook does link sharing differently than most other services.
+Facebook expects the Title, Description, and Thumbnail of a shared page to be defined in the actual HTML code of a shared page.
+Unlike other services that accept common parameters, Facebook only accepts a URL, then Facebook scans the actual page for details.
+To change the title, description or image on Facebook, you will need to modify your theme or use another plugin that filters your theme.

+Try running Facebook's <a href="https://developers.facebook.com/tools/debug">URL Debugger</a> on your pages to see how Facebook reads your site.

+To change the title, description and/or image on Facebook, your theme's header file should be modified according to <a href="https://developers.facebook.com/docs/opengraph/">Facebook's OpenGraph specification</a>.
+With WordPress, this can be accomplished with plugins such as the <a href="http://wordpress.org/plugins/wordpress-seo/">WordPress SEO by Yoast</a> or the <a href="http://wordpress.org/plugins/all-in-one-seo-pack/">All in One SEO Pack</a>.
+Please see those plugins for details, and post in the WordPress or plugin author's forums for more support.

+For more technical information on setting your pages up for Facebook sharing, see "Facebook Sharing Checklist" in <a href="https://developers.facebook.com/docs/plugins/checklist/">Facebook's documentation</a>.

 = How can I add both the universal button and the individual icons to another area of my theme? =